Please "like" and "share" this page and the individual pages you visit here.

 Our discussion sheds light on the matter.
 Had the people overlooked the wrong caused them, then HaShem would have forgiven them as well.
 However, they were absolutely unrelenting toward each other, demanding from one another whatever they could possibly extract according to the law -- and Heaven judged them accordingly

-Elul is the time of forgiveness.
-Beginning on the first day of Elul we begin sounding the shofar (a specially prepared ram's horn; many Jews use other kosher horns from halachically permissible animals as you see me using above) every morning.
+Beginning on the first day of Elul we start sounding the shofar (a specially prepared ram's horn; many Jews use other kosher horns from halachically permissible animals as you see me using in the photo below) every morning.
 Immediately after Shacharit (i.e. our morning prayers) we sound the shofar.
 Of course, one should never sound the shofar on Shabbat nor on the last day Elul.
-The shofar reminds of many things.
+The shofar reminds us of many things.
 Rambam says it is the call to our souls.
-The sounding is an alarm to awaken us from slumber and prepare us to meet our Maker.
-The shofar reminds us of Isaac's willingness to be sacrificed by his father, and of HaShem's mercy through the sacrificial ram He provided.
+The sounding is an alarm to awaken us from slumber and to prepare us to meet our Maker.
+The shofar blast reminds us of Isaac's willingness to be sacrificed by his father, of Avraham's obediant willingness to sacrifice his son, and of HaShem's mercy through the sacrificial ram He provided instead.
 And so we ponder: would I be willing to sacrifice myself for the sake of others?
 For the sake of Israel?
 For the sake HaShem?
-The sound of the shofar recalls the bellowing trumpets of thunder as HaShem's revealed His glory at Mount Sinai.
-The shofar connects with our souls in innumerable ways.
+The sound of the shofar recalls the bellowing trumpets of thunder as HaShem revealed His Glory at Mount Sinai to all of our people.
+Our sages say that every Jew, past, present, and future, including all converts, heard that shofar blast and are required to hear it annually on Rosh Hashanna.
+The shofar connects our souls together as the "servant" of HaShem and elevates our cries and teshuva to the King who is among us during this holy season.
+The sound/vibration of the Shofar reaches into colloective and individual souls in innumerable ways.

 - Tekiah: This is a single, solid blast lasting between five and ten seconds.